lukas-loto/k6-stress/README.md

 # K6 Stress Test

+I will explain here how to run a stress test on GreenMainFrame with K6

-** What do I need to run the load test with k6?
+# What do I need to run the load test with k6?

 It is necessary to have k6 running on the local machine to test the operation.